aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ```

-*In this example we are connecting to mysql db, so mariadb-connector-java.jar* needs to be passed with *--jars* option.
-If you are using postgres, oracle or any other database, appropriate connector jar needs to be included.
+In this example we are connecting to mysql db, so `mariadb-connector-java.jar` needs to be passed with `--jars` option.
+If you are using postgres, Oracle or any other database, the appropriate connector jar needs to be included.

 **Configuration of interest:**